-8. A doctor has an obligation not to disclose any information of a confidential nature concerning patients, employees, contractors or the confidential business of the employing organisation.
+8. A doctor has an obligation not to disclose any information of a confidential nature concerning patients, employees, contractors or the confidential business of the employing organisation except in line with GMC/GDC guidance.

 Public Interest Disclosure

 9. Should a doctor have cause for genuine concern about an issue (including one that would normally be subject to the above paragraph) and believes that disclosure would be in the public interest, he or she has a right to speak out and be afforded statutory protection and should follow local procedures for disclosure of information in the public interest.